Amos47/2400/Chapter_1.md

 [Interested in Information Theory?](http://www.businessdictionary.com/definition/information-theory.html)

-Let’s be clear: **Data that can be measured and put into context leads to information, which facilitates decision making.** Data and information are not the same thing.
-We will look at the distinction in some detail in Chapter 2.
+Let’s be clear: **Data that can be measured and put into context leads to information, which facilitates decision making.** Moreover, **data and information are not the same thing.** We will look at the distinction in some detail in Chapter 2.

 Finally, it is categorically *not* necessary for information to lead to change.
 Information leads to decisions, which are binary by nature.
 One of the two possibilities when informed about something is the decision *to do nothing!* And that’s perfectly fine.
-Maybe that’s the right decision.
+Maybe that’s the right decision. *Ergo* information does not always result in change.
+But it always results in the *potential* for change, if change is the right decision.

 Now we're getting somewhere.